-Do you want or need to know more about gene editing technology?
+Do you want to know more about gene editing technology?
 A new online certificate program presented by The Jackson Laboratory (JAX) will provide you with a detailed overview of CRISPR, Cre-lox and other genetic engineering tools.

 “This introductory course is for people who have a deep interest in understanding the process of gene editing using CRISPR or Cre-lox,” says Michael V. Wiles, Ph.D., JAX senior director of technology evaluation and development, and author of the new CRISPR MiniCourse.
 “That includes those who need to learn how to use these technologies themselves, for the genetic modification of laboratory mice for research, or who plan to order this as a service from an outside organization.”